Generative AI Projects For Beginners

 Example

-- Train a little, or just use a pre-trained model
+- Train a little or simply use a pre-trained model.

 - Greeting card messages